7 Essential steps before investing

-1. As with any project, take a pragmatic approach
+1. As with any project, it takes a pragmatic approach.

-Generally, it starts with a specific scope and focus to create early wins within the organization.
-Learn the tools, iterate until you get users using the tools (some evangelists can be helpful), and move on to the next challenge.
+In general, start with a specific scope and focus to create early wins within the organization.
+Learn the tools, iterate until you get users to use the tools (some evangelists can be helpful) and move on to the next challenge.

 Collect and evaluate use cases and prioritize the top 2 to 5 cases with the most critical need for visibility.
-For example, problems that endanger the ability to deliver in a timely manner, areas that are causing costs in delays, bottlenecks that impact overall performance, among others.
+For example, issues that jeopardize the ability to deliver in a timely manner, areas that are causing costly delays, bottlenecks that impact overall performance, among others.

 Link use cases to specific metrics that are actionable.
-These metrics serve to monitor what action can be taken immediately to improve results or performance and provide an easy way to quantify the value in use once implemented.
+These metrics serve to monitor that action can be taken immediately to improve results or performance and provide an easy way to quantify the value of use once implemented.

-When starting out, it may be easier to evaluate the costs that will be avoided by enabling real-time visibility than to try to quantify the benefit.
-You will be able to measure the benefit more easily when visibility is allowed and making the link with actionable metrics.
-Typically the avoided costs can be channeled into 3 areas:
+When starting out, it may be easier to assess the costs that will be avoided by enabling real-time visibility than to try to quantify the benefit.
+You will be able to measure the benefit more easily when enabling visibility and making the link to actionable metrics.
+Typically avoided costs can be channeled into 3 areas:

-4. Outline the information required to support the use case
+4. Outlines the information required to support the use case.

-What available information is necessary that must be generated?
+What available information needs to be generated?
 With what time interval (real time)?
-Whom?
-Is there an analysis that should be used in the technology tool?
-Who would be making decisions based on the availability of information?
-The resolution of these questions is key, before continuing to advance in the selection of technology.
+To whom?
+Is there an analysis that needs to be used in the technology tool?
+Who would be making decisions based on the availability of the information?
+Resolving these questions is key before moving forward with technology selection.

 5. Identify the source of the data